Double-double from St. Paul's 'big man' leads way to FC home win

 McCall scored 23 points and pulled down 11 rebounds.
 He hit 7-of-10 shots from the field and was 9-of-10 at the free-throw line.
 The senior also had one steal, assist and block each.

-“I’ve just great teammates and the (other) team can’t just focus on me because then they’ll score.
+“I’ve just got great teammates and the (other) team can’t just focus on me because then they’ll score.
 It was just my time to have a good game I guess,” said McCall, who knew the Flyers needed him taking care of business inside.

 “We needed a big man to battle and guards to pass.
 We need everybody to do everything,” he added.